These instructions will allow you to find some of the more obscure data,

 Hit “continue.”
 This brings you to your chart and also a triangular graph showing aspects in your chart (it’s called an “aspectarian”).
 Now you have the basic 10 planets, but you don’t have the asteroids.

-To get the asteroids, next you’ll need to go to the Extended Chart Selection page.
-You don’t need to change much here.
-Just mark things under “Additional objects” as shown in the image below and hit “click here to show the chart.”
+You can leave these settings as they are.
+At the bottom of the page, you’ll need to change a few small things.
+Just mark things under “Aspects” and select a few things under “Additional objects” as shown in the image below and hit “click here to show the chart.”

 Now the chart you get has more objects inside it.